The Quest – Unicorn tapestry

 The Quest – Unicorn tapestry is available in two sizes, the larger being non-returnable:

 To order this Arts and Crafts tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.